pwilli23/Crypto_Sentiment_Analyzer/README.md

 The `Crypto_Analyzer.ipynb` notebook will be used to complete the following tasks:

-- Use Alpaca APIs to retrieve the data for bitcoin.
+- Use Alpaca APIs to retrieve the data for ethereum and bitcoin.
 - Clean and prepare the data for the analysis and application.
-- Do a time-series analysis to make future predictions on the cryptocurrency.
+- Do a time-series analysis of the cryto market to make future predictions on bitcoin.
 - Provide an accuracy score to determine how likely it is that the predictions will be correct.

 The `streamlit.py` application will be used to complete the following tasks: